luisibanez/open-source-databases-tutorial/source/M/Overview.rst

 The main features of M are:

+* It represents a hierarchical (tree) data structure
 * Supports full Atomic, Consistent, Isolated and Durable (ACID) transactions
 * Is substantially faster for transaction processing than traditional relational databases
+* Automatic sorting is done during insertion
 * Imposes no restrictions on the application schema

  * The schema is entirely implemented and enforced by the application